gulfiliz/gulfiliz.github.io/_posts/2026-01-12-bells-theorem.md

 ## XI.
 The Conspiracy That Cannot Be Ruled Out

-I want to end with the deepest loophole — the one that cannot be closed.
+I want to end with the deepest loophole, the one that cannot be closed.

 **Superdeterminism.**